Cityopt/cityopt/README.md

   Not needed for the production version of the CityOPT Planning tool.

 - misc - miscellaneous; e.g. an Apros script required in CityOPT.

-In addition, the top-level Maven build file pom.xml is directly in the trunk folder.